ArcadeAI/logic-extensions-docs/README.md

 ### Hook Points

 **Hook points** are specific moments in Arcade's execution flow where your plugin can step in.
-The Logical Extensions system is designed to support hook points across different parts of Arcade.
+The logic Extensions system is designed to support hook points across different parts of Arcade.

 ### Hook Configurations